 Taxation on Gains from the Disposition of Real Property

 If the owner of the real property to be sold is a non-resident individual or foreign corporation, the buyer is required to withhold 10.21% of the purchase price, payable to the tax authority no later than the tenth day of the month following the date of payment of the purchase price.
-Withholding is not required if the purchase price does not exceed JPY100 million and the buyer will use the property as a residence for himself or his relatives.
+Withholding is not required if the purchase price does not exceed JPY100 million and the buyer will use the property as a residence for themself or their relatives.
 Any amount withheld by the buyer from the purchase price can be used as a deduction for corporation or income tax.

 There is no exemption for taxation on capital gains from the disposition of real property in Japan.